 - Streamlining

-The 8th Time Waster Is Ineffective Communication
+Eighth Time Waster: Ineffective Communication

 Again, don’t tell my husband, but I watch him have these email conversations with his staff or with people, and he’s thinking about how to articulate this thing.
-I’m like, pick up the phone, Yo, call him up.
-Be like, Yo, I need this.
+I’m like, ‘Pick up the phone, Yo, call him up.‘ Be like, Yo, I need this.
 One, Two, Three, Go, Bye!
 It’s excruciating for me to watch.
 But again, it’s just how they do things culturally.

 Be Honest in a Grace-Led Way